-7 PLACES FOR LOCAL WINTER FUN
+7 PLACES FOR WINTER FUN IN VIRGINIA

 While winter certainly can make going outside less enjoyable, there are many fun ways you can take advantage of the cold weather.
 Our area has several winter resorts that offer family-friendly snow tubing just an hour or two away.
 If you need a bit more snow to play in, we’ve also included a few resorts that are farther away.
 Before you get on the road, remember to check height and age requirements, as well as ticket availability.
 You should also wear snow boots or waterproof boots and dress for the weather (layers, hats, gloves and snow pants).
 Most importantly, follow the rules and have fun!